~ TUSCANY & UMBRIA ~

 • Meet at 8:30 to leave for Isola d’Elba, Italy's third-largest island after Sardinia and Sicily.

-• Stop in San Gimignano, often called the New York of the Middle Ages because of its skyline made up of tall, narrow towers.
+• Stop in San Gimignano, nicknamed “Manhattan of the Middle Ages” because of its skyline dominated by tall towers.

 Free time or optional activities: